 However, as a matter of fact, silver has no orbital angular momentum; what Stern and Gerlach measured was \emph{spin}, an intrinsic form of angular momentum.
 It was Kronig in 1925 who proposed electron spin, yet never published his proposal.
 After finding the idea ``quite ridiculous'', Pauli wrote about ``a classically non-describable two-valuedness'' \cite{pauli1925}.
 A few months later, Uhlenbeck and Goudsmit used these ideas to convincingly explain the Zeeman effect \cite{goudsmit_uhlenbeck1925,uhlenbeck1926}, and in that way, they were the first to explicitly introduce electron spin.
-See \cite{uhl,maes2023} for more history and references.
+See \cite{uhl,friedrich03,friedrich21,schmidt16,maes2023} for more history and references.

-The main aim of the present paper is to visualize the influence of spin (coupled to an inhomogeneous magnetic field) on the motion of electrons in the Stern-Gerlach setup.
+The main aim of the present paper is to visualize the influence of spin (coupled to an inhomogeneous magnetic field) on the motion of electrons in a Stern-Gerlach-like setup.
 That problem has been treated before with the standard Bohmian dynamics \cite{dewdney86,dewdney87a,dewdney87b,dewdney88b,gondran14,norsen14b}, to generate trajectories as displayed in Fig.~\ref{fig:sg_standard}.
 Here, we consider the zig-zag dynamics in the nonrelativistic limit, with the Pauli equation as governing wave equation.